 Botox does not fully take effect until somewhere around the two week mark -- which is why follow-up visits are typically scheduled for roughly two weeks following the initial treatment.

 If this is your first time getting a Botox treatment, your two week follow-up visit is going to be especially important.
 Because every patient is different, your injector will want to get a better understanding of how Botox works with your facial anatomy, whether the injection sites were well chosen or if the amount injected was sufficient to achieve a desirable effect.

 My general advice is to give yourself at least three weeks before your vacation to get Botox injections.
-That will give you enough time for a two week follow up visit, and about another week for any follow-up injections to start working.
+That will give you enough time for a two week follow-up visit and about another week for any follow-up injections to take effect.

 Many individuals who receive Botox injections in anticipation of a special event or vacation are eager to know how long they need to wait before they begin to see the effects of their treatment.
 For most patients, it usually takes 72 hours before the Botox starts working and the effect becomes noticeable.